aayush-ranawat/Development/README.md

 ## Note

-Many of the control alorithms are borrowed from [Python Robotics](https://github.com/AtsushiSakai/PythonRobotics)
+Many of the control algorithms are borrowed from [Python Robotics](https://github.com/AtsushiSakai/PythonRobotics)